Taking New Ideas

 A gripping compilation of oral histories of over 100 Jews who lived under Soviet oppression and made the difficult choice to leave the “workers paradise” to pursue freedom.
 They were ordinary people who made an extraordinary decision to defy government control, ubiquitous propaganda, and pervasive antisemitism, to seek a better future and freedom from oppression.
 Their stories, combined with a historical narrative, form an amazing, and now often-overlooked, tapestry of Jewish experience in the Soviet Union in the two decades before the country fell apart.

-Book Reviews
+Personal Reviews

 What readers say about our books